exitus1/Video-Scripts/node.md

 ```
 The Node will need lots of time to download and sync.
 Currently the Decred Blockchain is 4.2 Gigabytes in size.

+If your Pi ever loses power, make sure to reboot it and re-run dcrd.

 When you start seeing logs saying **(inbound)** it means your node is accepting peer connections and now you’re officially part of the Decred network, helping it grow.
 Congratulations!